badgirlbongi/bongihub/workflow.md

 + delete the images column on the tourza database
 + add a table named images to store images on the tourza database
 + created new files to add images to the database by storing their dir files uploadimg.php and displayimg.php
++ included screen shots of uploading the images, there's only one picture that can't be uploaded cause of the unknown extension